 NAR Sections across the country host dozens of NAR Meets (a.k.a. contests, competition launches) that provide the focal point for NAR competition rocketry.
 Meets range in size from a few fliers from a local club to large, regional-scale meets drawing fliers from several states.
 The NAR holds an annual National Meet (NARAM) to bring together all NAR members and sections for a weeklong event.

 Launch Windows Online lists most of the competition events currently scheduled.
 Not all meets are always listed, so it is best to contact an NAR Section near you to find out about contest activity in your area.

-Want to run a competition meet but aren't sure how to do it?
-The Contest Board has just released the Contest Director's Guide .
+Want to run a competition meet but aren’t sure how to do it?
+The Contest Board has produced the Contest Director’s Guide just for you.
 This will help new (and old) Contest Directors in running local meets, from section meets to regionals.
 You can always ask your regional contest chair questions, but this guide should help you through most of your questions.